dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics.en.md

 ```

 {{< admonition note "How to choose the type of search engine?" >}}
+The following is a comparison of two search engines:

 * `lunr`: simple, no need to synchronize `index.json`, no limit for `contentLength`,
   but high bandwidth and low performance (Especially for Chinese which needs a large segmentit library)
 * `algolia`: high performance and low bandwidth, but need to synchronize `index.json` and limit for `contentLength`